Tierion/now-boltwall/README.md

 Deploy an instance using vercel.
 Pass custom name if not using directory name.

 Options:
-  -s --secrets        Use now secrets for configs
-  -e --env [envPath]  Use env vars and .env file (at envPath if set, defaults to current working dir) for configs -h, --help          output usage information
+  -s --secrets        Use vercel secrets for configs -e --env [envPath]  Use env vars and .env file (at envPath if set, defaults to current working dir) for configs -h, --help          output usage information